 Cindy Lamothe is a Guatemala-based writer and journalist who writes often about Social Science, Health, Parenting, Social Justice, and a variety of other topics.

-Her essays, articles, and features have appeared in national and international publications including: The Atlantic, New York Magazine, Teen Vogue, The Washington Post, VICE, Quartz, Rewire News, The Establishment, MEL Magazine, The Huffington Post, Yahoo Beauty, MSN Lifestyle, Medium – Human Parts, The Straits Times, Toronto Star, Guernica Daily, The Rumpus, and The Weeklings.
+Her essays, articles, and features have appeared in national and international publications including: The Atlantic, New York Magazine, Teen Vogue, The Washington Post, VICE, Quartz, The Week, Rewire News, The Establishment, MEL Magazine, The Huffington Post, Yahoo Beauty, MSN Lifestyle, Medium – Human Parts, The Straits Times, Toronto Star, Guernica Daily, The Rumpus, and The Weeklings.

 Cindy’s article How ‘Intellectual Humility’ Can Make You a Better Person, originally published on New York Magazine, was quoted as “perhaps no better piece to share widely,” by Stef Feldman, former vice president Joe Biden policy advisor, and was named a favorite read by Adam Grant, New York Times bestselling author of Give and Take and Originals.

 Her poem “Mother Carcass,” is forthcoming in the anthology WAVES: A Confluence of Women’s Voices (A Room of Her Own Foundation), and she has short fiction and reviews published or forthcoming in the following literary journals: Far Off Places, Fiction Southeast, Eastern Iowa Review, Tiferet Journal, Hunger Mountain, among others.